Paper writing and exam season are upon us, which can make managing our time a challenge—unless you’ve got 10-minute tips like these.

 Meditate for 10 minutes before bed.
 Clearing your mind and focusing on breath before you sleep can help you fall asleep faster.
 Try a meditation app (like Calm or Headspace), or these free meditation tools from UCLA to guide your meditations.

 Cooking your own food and eating healthy is one of those adulting tasks that seems the most daunting, but you don’t have to be Jamie Oliver.

 Avoid buying lunch on campus during peak hours.
 This can for sure save you 10 minutes every day—or more.
-Instead of buying lunch during your 12 pm break, go earlier in the morning or bring some healthy snacks (see below) that will sustain you until your 2 pm break, when the line-ups will be a lot shorter.
+Instead of buying lunch during your noon break, go earlier in the morning or bring some healthy snacks (see below) that will sustain you until your afternoon break, when the line-ups will be a lot shorter.

 Pack your meals for tomorrow each evening.
-Try these quick make-ahead recipes or visit the Wellness Centre to pick up time-friendly recipes.
+Try making these easy and nutritious recipes for dinner one night and pack some leftovers for the next day (you can find a microwave to heat up your meal on this map).
 Making them at night will save you time in the morning, and keep you accountable the next day (because you don't want your hard work to go to waste).
 Plus, foods you make yourself are usually much lower in sugar, fat, and salt than most packaged food.